eendebakpt/oapackage/docs/properties.rst

 --------------------------------

-For conference designs we can calculate the projection statistics using :meth:`conferenceProjectionStatistics`.
+For conference designs we can calculate the projection statistics using :meth:`~oalib.conferenceProjectionStatistics`.
 The Jk-characteristics can be calculated with the method :cpp:func:`Jcharacteristics_conference`.

 .. admonition:: Calculate projection statistics for conference designs